tttmmmyyyy/fixlang/Document.md

 `Std::Ptr` is the type of pointers.

-Related values in namaspce `Std::Ptr`:
+Literals:

-- `null : Ptr`
+- `nullptr`
-    - A null pointer.
+    - The null pointer.

+Implementing traits:

+- `Ptr : Eq`

 ### Std::Result